Help Center Help Articles Community RMA & Warranty Downloads Tech Specs

 Groups

 Firewall groups enable the creation of sets of IPs and/or IP subnets, ports, or MAC addresses.
-The use of groups in firewall and NAT rules enables shorter, more easily-manageable rulesets.
-For example, you might create a firewall group for publicly-accessible web servers listing their IP addresses, and a group for the ports which are allowed to those web servers.
-Then if a new web server is added or removed in the future, or an additional port must be allowed to those servers, it’s simply a matter of modifying the appropriate group, rather than potentially several firewall rules.
+The use of groups in firewall and NAT rules enables shorter, more easily manageable rule sets.
+For example, you might create a firewall group for publicly accessible web servers listing their IP addresses, and another group for the ports allowed to those web servers.
+Then, if a new web server is added or removed in the future, or an additional port must be allowed to those servers, it’s simply a matter of modifying the appropriate group, rather than potentially several firewall rules.

 Examples